evilpaper/donsol_brawl/README.md

 Made for fun!
 [Check out progress here](https://evilpaper.com/superherocardbrawl/)

 Donsol is originally created by John Eternal.
-[Read the story here](https://boingboing.net/2015/04/16/the-clone-that-wasnt.html)
+At least it seems.
+[Read the story here](https://boingboing.net/2015/04/16/the-clone-that-wasnt.html).

 ## Built with
 HTML, CSS and vanilla JS.